 Community Learning Forums.
 Every quarter student teams will be required to share their project work with a panel of parents, board members, community members, and field specialists.
 Families and community members have the opportunity to learn about students’ learning and to provide constructive feedback.
 Community Learning Forums culminate with end of the year presentations and exhibitions of students’ project work.

 Expanded Learning Time.
-Academic and co-academic classes are organized into six 75 minute blocks to provide adequate time for students to engage in focused and sustained inquiry.
+Academic and co-academic classes are organized into blocks of at least 60 minutes to provide adequate time for students to engage in focused and sustained inquiry.

 Project teams.
 Students are organized into flexible project teams (4 to 5 members) over the course of the year so that they can experience the synergy of collaboration to support their academic and social emotional development.